 What we did get was easily the most interesting Moto Mod so far, the Lenovo Vital.
 This bolt-on accessory for the Moto Z series can track loads of aspects of your health, and promises a sharing feature that means you could send readings directly to your doctor.

 Nokia has announced a trio of handsets at MWC 2018, including one interesting surprise.
 First up is the Nokia 8 Sirocco, a flagship designed to compete at the highest level, as well as the mid-range Nokia 7+, which looks very impressive.
 What might set pulses racing, however, is the Nokia 8110 4G – a reimagining of the iconic Matrix phone.
 Unlike last year’s gimmicky Nokia 3310, this one actually has some practical value as a second phone.

 Qualcomm at MWC 2018

-Qualcomm had a particularly busy CES this year, and while you might think that leaves little left for MWC just a month later, our sources suggest that the American semiconductor giant has a trick or two up its sleeve for Barcelona.
+Qualcomm had a particularly busy CES this year, and while you might think that leaves little left for MWC just a month later, the American semiconductor giant had a trick or two up its sleeve for Barcelona.